 The Wisconsin Law Journal had an article on Monday suggesting that “the chances of getting a favorable jury verdict are as good as they have ever been.”
 They interviewed one accident lawyer who claims this is “especially true in soft tissue injury cases, which include sprains, strains and ‘whiplash.'”

-While there certainly are good soft tissue verdicts, not many Maryland accident lawyers are racing to the courthouse steps to try these cases, particularly those that are not in Prince George’s County or Baltimore City, because they are almost invariably hard sells to a jury and because they typically end up in District Court where there is a bench trial.
+While there are good soft tissue verdicts, few Maryland accident lawyers are racing to the courthouse steps to try these cases, particularly those that are not in Prince George’s County or Baltimore City, because they are almost invariably hard sells to a jury and because they typically end up in District Court where there is a bench trial.
 Juries, often understandably, are just not big fans of whiplash injuries.

 I also think the article is a not so thinly veiled effort to dig for data to support their cause when there is none.